ws2260/scRNA.seq.course/docs/07-exprs-qc.md

 The data consists of 3 individuals and 3 replicates and therefore has 9 batches in total.

-We standardize the analysis by using the scater package.
-First, create the scater SCESet classes:
+We standardize the analysis by using both `SingleCellExperiment` (SCE) and `scater` packages.
+First, create the SCE object:

 ```r
 umi <- SingleCellExperiment(assays = list(counts = as.matrix(molecules)), colData = anno)